Synthetic media: Music generation

+In 2019, one such example of AI-generated music was Dadabots, an AI-generated stream of death metal which remains ongoing with no pauses.

+Using AI to create music has seen pushback.
+First, there's the issue of copyrights.
+For example, both Universal Music Group and Sony Music have filed copyright infringement lawsuits against Suno, an AI music generation platform, alleging the company copied songs without permission to train its AI models.
+Second, as of late 2026, concerns about ethics, responsibility, and transparency have lead to the idea of "ethical AI" and companies like Spotify adding an "AI persona" label to AI-generated songs.

 Speech synthesis

 Speech synthesis has been identified as a popular branch of synthetic media and is defined as the artificial production of human speech.
-A computer system used for this purpose is called a speech computer or speech synthesizer, and can be implemented in software or hardware products.
-A text-to-speech (TTS) system converts normal language text into speech; other systems render symbolic linguistic representations like phonetic transcriptions into speech.
+A computer system used for this purpose is called a speech computer or speech synthesizer, and it can be implemented in software or hardware products.
+A text-to-speech (TTS) system converts normal language text into speech; other systems render symbolic linguistic representations, like phonetic transcriptions, into speech.

 Synthesized speech can be created by concatenating pieces of recorded speech that are stored in a database.
 Systems differ in the size of the stored speech units; a system that stores phones or diphones provides the largest output range, but may lack clarity.
 For specific usage domains, the storage of entire words or sentences allows for high-quality output.
 Alternatively, a synthesizer can incorporate a model of the vocal tract and other human voice characteristics to create a completely "synthetic" voice output.

-Virtual assistants such as Siri and Alexa have the ability to turn text into audio and synthesize speech.
+Virtual assistants, such as Apple's Siri and Amazon's Alexa, have the ability to turn text into audio and synthesize speech.

 In 2016, Google DeepMind unveiled WaveNet, a deep generative model of raw audio waveforms that could learn to understand which waveforms best resembled human speech as well as musical instrumentation.
-Some projects offer real-time generations of synthetic speech using deep learning, such as 15.ai, a web application text-to-speech tool developed by an MIT research scientist.
+Some projects offer real-time generations of synthetic speech using deep learning, such as 15.ai, a web application text-to-speech tool developed by a Massachusetts Institute of Technology (MIT) research scientist.

 Natural-language generation

 Natural-language generation (NLG, sometimes synonymous with text synthesis) is a software process that transforms structured data into natural language.
-It can be used to produce long form content for organizations to automate custom reports, as well as produce custom content for a web or mobile application.
-It can also be used to generate short blurbs of text in interactive conversations (a chatbot) which might even be read out by a text-to-speech system.
+It can be used to produce long-form content for organizations to automate custom reports, as well as produce custom content for a web or mobile application.
+It can also be used to generate short blurbs of text in interactive conversations (a chatbot), which may be read out by a text-to-speech system.
 Interest in natural-language generation increased in 2019 after OpenAI unveiled GPT2, an AI system that generates text matching its input in subject and tone.
 GPT2 is a transformer, a deep machine learning model introduced in 2017 used primarily in the field of natural language processing (NLP).